…and enjoy Mindful Exercise!

-It is common for your Personal Trainer to ask (demand) speed of an exercise.
+It is common for your Personal Trainer to ask (demand) the speed of an exercise.
 Sometimes you will be put in a competitive environment with your fellow participants or you may be pitted against the clock.
 Both are fun and or challenging.
-However, if you are unsure whether the particular exercise might be harmful for you – take your time!
+However, if you are unsure whether the particular exercise might be harmful to you – take your time!

-For example, as part of my circuit I was told to do 50 FAST oblique cycles, which look like this.
+For example, as part of my circuit, I was told to do 50 FAST oblique cycles, which look like this.

 This sort of exercise, if you are not used to it, or if you have DRAM (when you have a split in your abdominal muscles as a result of pregnancy) or pelvic floor dysfunction may place a lot of strain on your core unit, which may lead to pain and or dysfunction later.

 However, NO exercise is a BAD exercise and all exercises may be damaging if repeated too many times at speed or with poor form.